 What Is It Like to Get an MRI?

 What Is It Like to Have an EEG?

 Child life specialists are key players in ensuring a child's emotional safety during treatment and hospitalization.
 By combining play and education, we provide support to patients and families to help minimize the stress and anxiety of the health care environment.
 Here at Boys Town National Research Hospital (BTNRH), our child life department is committed to providing quality education and training to future child life specialists.

-Practicum experiences are designed to give students the opportunity to gain insight into the child life profession, exposure to the hospital environment, and help students understand the unique needs of hospitalized children.
+Pre-internship experiences are designed to give students the opportunity to gain insight into the child life profession, exposure to the hospital environment, and help students understand the unique needs of hospitalized children.
 Students in our facility will have an opportunity to observe child life specialists in both inpatient and outpatient settings and will get hands-on experience with children at bedside.
-Practicum students will acquire 150 hours over 6 weeks, Monday – Thursday.

-- Applicants must have completed 4 of the 10 Association of Child Life Professionals (ACLP)-required courses with a final passing grade or as “in progress" on the unofficial academic transcript.
-Courses required prior to applying for our practicum include:
+Applicants must have completed 4 of the 10 Association of Child Life Professionals (ACLP)-required courses with a final passing grade or as “in progress" on the unofficial academic transcript.
+All 4 courses must be completed by pre-internship experience start date.